MohanadSinan/Smart-Methods/Path3/ROS Installation/README.md

 dism.exe /online /enable-feature /featurename:Microsoft-Windows-Subsystem-Linux /all /norestart
 ```

-> **Note:** To only install [WSL 1](https://github.com/MohanadSinan/Smart-Methods/wiki/What-is-the-Windows-Subsystem-for-Linux-(WSL)%3F#what-is-wsl-1), you should now restart your machine and move on to [**Step2:** Install Ubuntu distribution.](#step2-install-ubuntu-distribution)

 ## 2. Update to WSL 2 `(Optional)`

 [WSL 2](https://github.com/MohanadSinan/Smart-Methods/wiki/What-is-the-Windows-Subsystem-for-Linux-(WSL)%3F#what-is-wsl-2) is a new version of the architecture in WSL that changes how Linux distributions interact with Windows.
-WSL 2 has the primary goals of increasing file system performance and adding full system call compatibility.
-Each Linux distribution can run as WSL 1 or as WSL 2, and can be switched between at any time.
-WSL 2 is a major overhaul of the underlying architecture and uses virtualization technology and a Linux kernel to enable its new features.